International Business: Finance

 If you’re like most people, when you think finance, you think Wall Street.
 New York’s financial district is a major hub of the world’s banks and financial institutions.
 Economies today are globally interdependent.
 If you want to study finance, you must understand how a transaction in China affects a client in the United States.
 You need to know more than just finance.
 It is essential to understand how the world does business.

-Bryant’s International Business program is ranked 16 th in the nation by Bloomberg Businessweek .
+Bryant’s International Business program is ranked No. 3 by College Factual/USA Today.
 The curriculum is globally focused from your first semester on campus.
 Our program is one of the few in the country to offer concentrations in business functions including accounting, computer information systems, entrepreneurship, finance, global supply chain management, management, and marketing.
 Expert faculty collaborate to help you develop a global perspective and a fundamental cultural knowledge of the world.
 You’ll understand the relevance of complex international issues faced by managers of multinational companies and the role of technology in business, especially as it relates to globalization.

 Real projects, real companies, real experience